- Why?

 Installing and using the function is pretty easy.
 Simply download

-to ~/.config/fish/functions/md2pdf-ieee.fish
+md2pdf-ieee.fish to ~/.config/fish/functions/md2pdf-ieee.fish or download

-with curl
+with curl:

 $ mkdir -p ~/.config/fish/functions